msvdpriya/intelliSchool-Airtable-Block/README.md

 ## How to run this block

-1. Create a new base
+1. Create a new base.

 2. Create a new block in your new base (see
    [Create a new block](https://airtable.com/developers/blocks/guides/hello-world-tutorial#create-a-new-block))

 3. From the root of your new block, run `block run`.
+Enjoy learning with intelliSchool on Airtable Blocks!

+Note: You don't have to run backend code that is present in server folder(Optional).
+It has already been hosted by us.